 “Change is the only constant in this world” – This iconic statement is perhaps a reflection of our society, where change is natural and perhaps the only aspect of life which is predictable.
 Evolution is a natural phenomenon and it is human instinct to evolve over time, anybody or anything which doesn’t evolve will end up becoming redundant.
 Evolution led to the concept of “survival of the fittest”, a theory which opened our lives to better products and improved the quality of services considerably.
 Competition in any sphere is ultimately good for the overall health of a population, offering access to quality services at affordable rates.

 Most things we do in our lives revolve around our wellbeing and overall health, which has led to a steep increase in health insurance providers, catering to our needs.
-India has witnessed a health revolution of sorts in recent times, with people waking up to the importance of health insurance and latching onto health insurance benefits.
+India has witnessed a health revolution of sorts in recent times, with people waking up to the and latching onto health insurance benefits.

 Dissatisfaction is common among people, and it wouldn’t come as a surprise if policyholders are unhappy with their policies or the services offered to them.
 The Insurance Regulatory and Development Authority of India came up with a novel way to ensure that common people are not taken for a ride by health insurance providers, introducing the concept of Health Insurance Portability.